use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 See the [DRink!](https://github.com/inkdevhub/drink) page for more details.

+### New Data Structure: `StorageVec`

+We've added a `Vec`-like data structure, built on top of Mapping.

+This allows to retrieve elements from a vector and grow it without having to load and push all elements.
+For `Vec`, the cost of reading or writing a single element grows linearly corresponding to the number of elements in the vector (its length).
+Additionally, the maximum capacity of the whole vector is limited by the size of [ink!'s static buffer](https://github.com/paritytech/ink/blob/master/ARCHITECTURE.md#communication-with-the-pallet) used during ABI encoding and decoding (default 16 KiB).
+`StorageVec` on the other hand allows to access each element individually.

+You can find verbatim documentation on `StorageVec` [here](/5.x/datastructures/storagevec), the Rust docs can be found [here](https://docs.rs/ink/5.0.0-rc/ink/storage/struct.StorageVec.html).

 ### We improved the contract example illustrating upgradeable contracts via `delegate_call`

 See [here](https://github.com/paritytech/ink/tree/master/integration-tests/upgradeable-contracts)